Why are internet speeds in Germany so terrible?

 - Glass fiber or Glasfaser.
 Fiber is fast but expensive.
 Have a look at Deutsche Glasfaser, Vodafone fiber, Telekom fiber or Pyur fiber plans.
 Deutsche Glasfaser has 300MB/s to 1000MB/s highspeed internet tarifs starting at 25.- Euro per month for the first year.

 - Cable or Kabel.
 This is internet over a TV line.
-I personally use Vodafone as a cable internet provider in Berlin and they offer an acceptable price vs speed vs reliability ratio.
+Vodafone is the biggest cable internet provider.

 - DSL.
 The biggest DSL internet providers in Germany are Telekom, Vodafone, 1&1 and Pyur.